Anousheh Ansari: Awards and honors

 Ansari has received multiple honors, including the George Mason University Entrepreneurial Excellence Award, the George Washington University Distinguished Alumni Achievement Award, the Ernst & Young Entrepreneur of the Year Award for the Southwest Region, and the Horatio Alger Award.
 While under her leadership, Telecom Technologies, Inc. earned recognition as one of Inc. magazines 500 fastest-growing companies and one of Deloitte & Touche's Fast 500 technology companies.
 She was listed in Fortune Magazines 40 under 40 list in 2001 and honored by Working Woman as the winner of the 2000 National Entrepreneurial Excellence award.

 In 2009, she received the first NCWIT Symons Innovator Award given annually by the National Center for Women & Information Technology to honor successful women entrepreneurs in technology.

 She received an Honorary Doctorate of Science from her alma mater George Mason University on December 20, 2012.

 The Ansari family was honored with an Orbit Award by the National Space Society and Space Tourism Society for underwriting the Ansari X Prize.

 In 2010, she was awarded the Ellis Island Medal of Honor recognition of her humanitarian efforts.

 In 2015, the National Space Society awarded Ansari the Space Pioneer Award for her "Service to the Space Community."

+In 2026, Ansari received an honorary doctorate from Swinburne University of Technology.